GuanceCloud/guance-cli/specs/guance.spec.md

 # Test Guance Installation

-The details of CLI usage can be found in [reference documentations](../../docs/references/guance.md).
+The details of CLI usage can be found in [reference documentations](../docs/references/guance.md).

 ## Show version

-- Run "guance version"
+* Run "guance version"

 ## Show help

-- Run "guance help"
+* Run "guance help"
-- Run "guance -h"
+* Run "guance -h"

 ## Install completion

+When using Guance CLI, you can use the TAB key to auto-complete the command and options.

-- Run "guance completion zsh > "${HOME}/.zsh_completions/_guance""
+* Run "guance completion zsh"